minio/docs/source/includes/common/bucket-replication.rst

 - Replace ``BUCKET`` with the name of the bucket to replicate from on the origin deployment.

-- Replace the ``--remote-bucket`` value with the ARN for the destination bucket determined in the first step.
+- Replace the ``--remote-bucket`` to specify the remote MinIO deployment and bucket to which the ``ALIAS/BUCKET`` replicates.

-  Ensure you specify the ARN created on the origin deployment.
-  You can use :mc-cmd:`mc admin bucket remote ls` to list all remote ARNs configured on the deployment.
+  The ``USER:PASSWORD`` must correspond to a user on the remote deployment with the :ref:`necessary replication permissions <minio-bucket-replication-serverside-twoway-permissions>`.

+  The ``HOSTNAME:PORT`` must resolve to a reachable MinIO instance on the remote deployment.
+  The ``BUCKET`` must exist and otherwise meet all other :ref:`replication requirements <minio-bucket-replication-requirements>`.

 - The ``--replicate "delete,delete-marker,existing-objects"`` flag enables the following replication features: